 8.5.2.2.3.
 Video: Videos should be under 12 mb and be in .mp4 format.
 Audio on video is optional, but know many of the screens do not have audio playing on the screen.

-8.5.2.2.4 Bad Design: Please do not create slides with ‘bad’ design.This usually includes cluttered designs, too many fonts used, too much text overall, low res images, and general layout on the screen.
+8.5.2.2.4 Bad Design: Please do not create bulletins with ‘bad’ design.
+This usually includes cluttered designs, too many fonts used, too much text overall, low res images, and general layout on the screen.
 These are public facing screens and represent Chapman University.
 If you are not familiar with design principles, please review our design guides.
-SMC reserves the right to take down a slide if it is deemed poor design.
-We will work with you to correct the slide.
+SMC reserves the right to take down a bulletin if it is deemed poor design.
+We will work with you to correct the bulletin.

 8.6.
 System Cleanup

 8.6.1.
-Old slides: In order to keep the system running smooth and the backend not to clutter, we request you delete your slides after use, unless you plan to use them again in the future.
+Old bulletins: In order to keep the system running smooth and the backend not to clutter, we request you delete your bulletins after use, unless you plan to use them again in the future.
+Every year at the beginning of the summer, SMC will delete all the bulletins in the system that are not in use that are old.
+This will be done without notice to the clients.